The

 and

-Remember that the first number in a coordinate pair is for
+Remember that the first number is the

-, the second is for
+coordinate, the second is the

-, that is:
+coordinate, that is:

 .